Ankoki/Elementals/README.md

 chickens and pigs.
 #### Umbrial
 Umbrial is an Entity Spell which can be casted on players and this allows you to become invisible and enter the player you have targeted, you then rip out of their body, damaging them by 3 hearts.
+#### Poison
+Poison is an Entity Spell which can be casted on any living entity, and poisons the target entity for 6 seconds, and enables you to have absorbtion for the time they are poisoned.
 #### Dash
 Dash is a Generic Spell which pushes you towards the location you're looking at and gives you speed, which allows people to utilize this for PvP sitatuions to either get away from or catch up to enemies.